thiennp/frontend-mastery-hub/levels/28/README.md

-# Level 28: Vue Micro-frontends
+# Level 28: Vue.js Ecosystem Tools

 ## Overview
-This level focuses on vue micro-frontends and provides comprehensive learning materials, examples, and projects.
+This level focuses on vue.js ecosystem tools and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of vue micro-frontends
+- Understand the core concepts of vue.js ecosystem tools
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns